 The Jefferson County Public Schools (JCPS), Metro Louisville’s school district, is an established leader in health and wellness education for elementary students.
 JCPS has embraced the Compassionate Schools Project as the best opportunity to provide the optimal instruction supporting wellness, perseverance, and healthy choices for the children of Louisville within the practical living program, which will be taught during two periods per week.
 Twenty-five elementary schools and 10,000+ students in kindergarten through fifth grade will be served during the course of the six-year project.

-PLANNING: University of Virginia’s Youth-Nex Center, Contemplative Sciences Center and School of Education with support from Jefferson County Public Schools and the Louisville Metro City Government
+PLANNING: University of Virginia’s Youth-Nex Center, Contemplative Sciences Center, and School of Education and Human Development, with support from Jefferson County Public Schools and the Louisville Metro City Government

-CURRICULUM: Developed by faculty in the University of Virginia’s School of Education in partnership with the Sonima Foundation and support from the Hemera Foundation.
+CURRICULUM: Developed by faculty in the University of Virginia’s School of Education and Human Development in partnership with the Pure Edge Foundation and support from the Hemera Foundation

-INSTRUCTION: Jefferson County Public Schools with additional teachers funded through the Compassionate Schools Project
+INSTRUCTION: Jefferson County Public Schools teachers with additional implementation coaches funded through the Compassionate Schools Project

-RESEARCH: University of Virginia’s Youth-Nex Center and School of Education in partnership with Jefferson County Public Schools
+RESEARCH: University of Virginia’s Youth-Nex Center and School of Education and Human Development in partnership with Jefferson County Public Schools

-In 2011, Kentucky became the first state to adopt national Common Core State Standards in math and English/language arts, with a challenging curriculum and highstakes tests.
-Dr. Hargens sees the curriculum as a rare opportunity to teach perseverance and mindful decision making that are critical for academic success.
-JCPS sees it as a tool to foster important cognitive and noncognitive skills beginning in Kindergarten that will put students on a path to career and collegereadiness.
+In 2011, Kentucky became the first state to adopt national Common Core State Standards in math and English/language arts, with a challenging curriculum and high stakes tests.
+The CSP curriculum teaches self-awareness, perseverance and mindful decision making that are critical for academic success.
+JCPS sees it as a tool to foster important cognitive and noncognitive skills beginning in Kindergarten that will put students on a path to career and college readiness.

 Contemplative Sciences Center, Youth-Nex Center, and School of Education and Human Development